Hiroumuims/Crave-buildrom_RMX2185/README.md

-# Crave for Lineageos 19.1
+# Crave Build For RMX2185
-This is for Realme G35 Series Rui1
+This is for Realme G35 Series rui1